 Historical contamination in various concentrations exists throughout the Port property.
-It has been determined that historical soil and groundwater contamination is infiltrating the storm system, particularly along the northern portion of the Tesoro Alaska Petroleum Co.
-(Tesoro) property.
-This portion of the storm drain system was replaced in the summer of 2015.
-The storm drain conveyances were lined and outfall 003 replaced as part of this effort.
+It has been determined that historical soil and groundwater contamination is infiltrating the storm system.
+One of the primary storm drain conveyance systems was replaced in the summer of 2015 (drainage basin 003).
+The storm drain conveyances were lined and outfall was 003 replaced as part of this effort.
 The Port continues to survey the remaining sections of the storm drain system to identify any additional deficiencies.
-In a separate effort, Tesoro is actively working with ADEC to further characterize their groundwater contamination that is infiltrating the Port's storm drain system.